Professional Accounting Recognition

 Professional Accounting Recognition Requirements

-UNE’s Bachelor of Accounting and Master of Professional Accounting courses are accredited by the professional bodies CPA Australia, Chartered Accountants Australia and New Zealand (CA ANZ) and the Institute of Public Accountants (IPA).
+UNE’s Bachelor of Accounting and Master of Professional Accounting courses are accredited by the professional bodies CPA Australia and Chartered Accountants Australia and New Zealand (CA ANZ).
 A number of UNE’s other undergraduate courses include an Accounting major, which primarily delivers knowledge in the areas of financial accounting, accounting information systems, auditing and finance.
 For some courses the completed major may need to be supplemented with additional ‘Non-Award’ units in order to satisfy the academic requirements for professional membership of the accrediting bodies.

-From 2022, applicants for membership of CPA Australia or CA ANZ or IPA must pass, or be exempted from, the following units:
+For undergraduate students from 2024*, applicants for membership of CPA Australia or CA ANZ must pass, or be exempted from, the following units:

 AFM101 Introduction to Financial Accounting